NIJAC provides a fair and transparent process for selecting applicants for judicial office to serve in Northern Ireland’s courts and tribunals.

 The STAR approach

-You are required to provide specific examples to evidence how you meet each area of the Personal Profile.
+The application form required applicants to provide examples to show how they meet each of the elements in the Personal Profile.

 - What were you trying to achieve?